Minfante377/mongo_app/README.md

 # Mongo App

-This repository implements a simple backend which allow the user to save simple task on a NoSQL database (MongoDb in this case).
-These get automatically executed in the background and the results is also added to the entry task on the DB.
+This repository implements a simple app which allows the user to save simple task on a NoSQL database (MongoDb in this case).
+These get automatically executed and the results are also added to the entry task on the DB.

 ## Requirements
 The main requirement is having Docker already installed on the system.